-If you need help to understand the information in this policy please contact 9933 0500
+If you need help to understand the information in this policy, please contact Gladstone Park Secondary College on 03 9933 0500 or gladstone.park.sc@education.vic.gov.au.

-To explain to Gladstone Park Secondary College parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
+To explain to GPSC parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Gladstone Park Secondary College is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.